PythonUser-ux/Timer/README.md

 ```python
 if volume_test
 ```
-two beeps will test the current volume and frequency of the timer(s) sound when the app is launched.
+two beeps will test the current volume and frequency of the timer(s) sound when the script is launched.

 ## When started: